kynhix/frontendtest/chess-frontend-test/notes/design.md

 of the sidebar when in mobile view.
 This is a much better UX than having to scroll down to the sidebar, and then having to scroll within the sidebar.

+When a square is clicked and it is the same as the previous square clicked, it will *not* be added to the history.

 ## Other

 I tend to use flexbox for default display.
 Flexbox is just amazing.